 My research interests generally focus on the challenges of school and district leadership, exploring how those challenges are met in practice.
-I have published case studies on strategic decision making at the district level and investigations into how principals lead teacher learning in their schools.To facilitate my field-based research, I have developed three conceptual framework that help me with data analysis in the following categories: 1) strategic educational decision making, 2) leadership development programs, and 3) teacher learning connected to organizational learning.
+I have published case studies on strategic decision making at the district level and investigations into how principals lead teacher learning in their schools.To facilitate my field-based research, I have developed three conceptual frameworks that help me with data analysis in the following categories: 1) strategic educational decision making, 2) leadership development programs, and 3) teacher learning connected to organizational learning.
 My intent is that my research agenda will reveal the details of how leadership happens, from the education of aspiring leaders through the enactment of specific leadership agendas.

 Lincoln later told Senator Chandler that personally he "would rather have swallowed his buckhorn chair than to have nominated Chase," but the decision was right for the country.
 "Probably no other man than Lincoln would have had, in this age of the world, the degree of magnanimity to thus forgive and exalt a rival who had so deeply and so unjustifiably intrigued against him.
 It is only however another most marked illustration of the greatness of the President."
 (John G. Nicolay, personal secretary to President Lincoln, as quoted by Goodwin, 2006)>